shichao-an/notes/docs/dda/ch1.md

 These things happen *all the time* when you have a lot of machines.

 Hard disks are reported as having a [mean time to failure](https://en.wikipedia.org/wiki/Mean_time_between_failures) (MTTF) of about 10 to 50 years.
 Thus, on a storage cluster with 10,000 disks, we should expect on average one disk to die per day.

+Adding redundancy to the individual hardware components can reduce the failure rate of the system.
+For example:

+* Disks may be set up in a RAID configuration.
+* Servers may have dual power supplies and hot-swappable CPUs.
+* Data centers may have batteries and diesel generators for backup power.

+When one component dies, the redundant component can take its place while the broken component is replaced.
+This approach cannot completely prevent hardware problems from causing failures, but it is well understood, and can often keep a machine running uninterrupted for years.

+Redundancy of hardware components was sufficient for most applications, since it makes total failure of a single machine fairly rare.
+As long as you can restore a backup onto a new machine fairly quickly, the downtime in case of failure is not catastrophic in most applications.
+Thus, multi-machine redundancy was only required by a small number of applications for which high availability was absolutely essential.

+However, as data volumes and computing demands increase, more applications are using larger numbers of machines, which proportionally increases the rate of hardware faults.
+Moreover, in some "cloud" platforms such as Amazon Web Services it is fairly common for virtual machine instances to become unavailable without warning, as the platform is designed to prioritize flexibility and [elasticity](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)) over single-machine reliability.

+Hence there is a move towards systems that can tolerate the loss of entire machines, by using [software fault-tolerance](https://en.wikipedia.org/wiki/Software_fault_tolerance) techniques in preference to hardware redundancy.
+Such systems also have operational advantages: a single-server system requires planned downtime if you need to reboot the machine (to apply operating system security patches, for example), whereas a system that can tolerate machine failure can be patched one node at a time, without downtime of the entire system.